 In North America, we are experiencing wage inflation pressures, as a result of labor shortages, and certain pressures which are also mandated by local and state governments.
 Further, we are experiencing rising health care costs.
 While we strive to manage these challenges, there can be no assurance that our efforts will succeed which would result in higher costs and lower profits.
 The competition for talent and labor in North America and in general is currently extremely high.
-In this competitive environment, our business could be adversely impacted by increases in labor costs, which could include increases in wages and benefits necessary to attract and retain high quality employees with the right skill sets, increases triggered by regulatory actions regarding wages, scheduling, and benefits; increases in health care and workers' compensation insurance costs; and increases in benefits and costs related to the COVID-19 pandemic and its resurgence from time to time.
-In light of the current challenging labor market conditions, due in part to the on-going effects from the COVID-19 pandemic, our wages and benefits programs and any steps we take to increase our wages and benefits, may be insufficient to attract and retain talent at all levels of our organization.
+In this competitive environment, our business could be adversely impacted by increases in labor costs, which could include increases in wages and benefits necessary to attract and retain high quality employees with the right skill sets, increases triggered by regulatory actions regarding wages, scheduling, and benefits; increases in health care and workers' compensation insurance costs; and increases in benefits and costs related to COVID-19 and its variants from time to time.
+In light of the current challenging labor market conditions, our wages and benefits programs and any steps we take to increase our wages and benefits, may be insufficient to attract and retain talent at all levels of our organization.
 Existing labor shortages, and our inability to attract employees to maintain a qualified workforce, could adversely affect our production and our overall business and financial performance.